 After days of Googling and following leads that went nowhere, I got a break.
 An email came in with the subject line "The guy in the photo prank."
 It was from someone who claimed to have known Wood, aka Wardy.
 He shared his real name, his Facebook page, and the GoFundMe page set up by his girlfriend to help his family pay for his funeral.
 The comments on the GoFundMe page—which raised $10,555 for his funeral services—were sweet and funny, painting the picture of a big lug beloved by many.
 People mentioned his bear hugs and infectious laugh, and promised to keep unauthorized bottles and beverage containers out of the Foundry, the San Francisco event space he worked at as a bouncer, in his honor.
 Armed with this new wealth of information, I was able to find more about Wardy online, and to connect with his loved ones.

 Wardy Joubert III was born on August 30, 1971 in San Francisco.
 His stepmother, Karen Joubert, came into Wardy's life when he was a scrawny 14-year-old, after she started dating his widowed father (Wardy's mom, Vera, died from Hodgkin's lymphoma when he was 11).
 Though it would be easy to assume that the nickname Wood was rooted in sexual innuendo, his stepmom told me that Wardy got that moniker as a kid playing baseball.
-When that lanky kid hit puberty, he bulked up seemingly overnight, and used his stout frame and athletic ability to become a semi-pro football player, playing in arena football leagues after high school.
+When that lanky kid hit puberty, he bulked up seemingly overnight, and used his stout frame and athletic ability to become a football star in school.
+He would later go pro, playing briefly for the New Orleans Saints and in arena football leagues like the New England Football League.

 "He would be like, 'Pitbull, my dream is to suit up just one more time and go on that field.
 I don't care if I blew out my knees for the rest of my life.
 I just want to suit up one more time,'" his former girlfriend, Heather Alegria (whom he affectionately called Pitbull), told me over the phone.